Three-month-old Boeing 737 crashes off Indonesia; 189 feared dead

 Boeing said in a statement that it is ready to provide technical assistance to the accident investigation.

-"The Boeing Company is deeply saddened by the loss of Flight JT610," the statement reads.
+"The Boeing Company is deeply saddened by the loss of Flight JT610," the statement read.
 "We express our concern for those on board, and extend heartfelt sympathies to their families and loved ones."

 Relatives of those on board gathered in Jakarta.

-Feni, who uses a single name, said her soon-to-be-married sister was on the flight, planning to meet relatives in Pangkal Pinang.
+Feni, who, like many Indonesians, uses a single name, said her soon-to-be-married sister was on the flight, planning to meet relatives in Pangkal Pinang.

-Data from flight tracking service FlightRadar24 shows the first sign that something was amiss came about two minutes into the flight when the plane had reached 2,000 feet.
+Data from flight tracking service FlightRadar24 show that the first sign that something was amiss came about two minutes into the flight, when the plane had reached 2,000 feet.
 At that point, it descended more than 500 feet and veered to the left before climbing again to 5,000 feet, where it stayed during most of the rest of the flight.
-It began gaining speed in the final moments and reached 345 knots (397 mph) before data was lost.
+It began gaining speed in the final moments and reached 345 knots (397 mph) before data were lost.

 Lion Air, which is privately owned, had a fatal accident in 2004 when an MD-82 crashed upon landing at Solo City, killing 25 of the 163 people on board, according to Aviation Safety Network.